PSO

 Graduates will be able to

-- PSO 1: Apply engineering principles to biological systems.
+• PSO 1: Apply knowledge of basic science and engineering principles to biological systems.

-- PSO 2: Analyse the genome and proteome by advanced molecular techniques and computational tools to address major challenges in Pharma and Health.
+• PSO 2: Analyze biomolecules using advanced molecular techniques and computational tools to address major challenges in Life Science.

-- PSO 3: Develop eco-friendly solutions to address complex environmental problems.
+• PSO 3: Develop eco-friendly solutions to address diverse environmental & Societal problems.

 Program Education Objectives